Digital marketing is changing drastically. And sadly, you aren’t going to like a lot of the changes.

 If you want to take the route of just writing dozens of articles each way and trying to rank for everything under the sun, you can.
 It’s still possible, but it will take more time and it will be harder as there is more competition.

-More so, the way content marketing is changing in 2019, and we saw a little of this in 2018, is that you need to update your content.
+More so, the way content marketing is changing, and we have seen a little of this in the past, is that you need to update your content.

 No longer can your strategy be to write a lot of content.
 You are going to have to plan on updating your content on a regular basis.